-Aviva Grossman, an ambitious Congressional intern in Florida, makes the life-changing mistake of having an affair with her boss - who is beloved, admired, successful, and very married - and blogging about it.
-When the affair comes to light, the Congressman doesn't take the fall, but Aviva does, and her life is over before it hardly begins.
-She becomes a late-night talk show punchline; she is slut-shamed, labelled as fat and ugly, and considered a blight on politics in general.
+Aviva Grossman, an ambitious intern in Florida working for a politician, makes the life-changing mistake of having an affair with her boss - who is beloved, admired, successful, and very married - and blogging about it.
+When the affair comes to light, Aviva takes the fall.
+She is slut-shamed, labelled as fat and ugly, and considered a blight on politics in general.

-How does one go on after this?
-In Aviva's case, she sees no way out but to change her name and move to a remote town in Maine.
-She starts over as a wedding planner, tries to be smarter about her life, and to raise her daughter to be strong and confident.
+Aviva sees no way out but to change her name and move to a remote town in Maine.
+She starts over as Jane the wedding planner, tries to be smarter about her life, and to raise her daughter to be strong and confident.

-But when, at the urging of others, she decides to run for public office herself, that long-ago mistake trails her via the Internet like a scarlet A. These days, Google guarantees that the past is never, ever, truly past, that everything you've done will live on for everyone to know about for all eternity.
-And it's only a matter of time until Aviva/Jane's daughter, Ruby, finds out who her mother was, and is, and must decide whether she can still respect her.
+But when, at the urging of others, Jane decides to run for public office herself, that long-ago mistake trails her via the Internet like a scarlet A. These days, the past is never, ever, truly past, everything you've done lives on in the digital world for everyone to know about for all eternity.
+And it's only a matter of time until Ruby finds out...

 I was captivated . . . a touching, funny and uplifting novel - Psychologies, for The Storied Life of A.J.
 Fikry